Targeted advertising: Effectiveness

 Targeting aims to improve the effectiveness of advertising and reduce the wastage created by sending advertising to consumers who are unlikely to purchase that product.
 Targeted advertising or improved targeting may lead to lower advertising costs and expenditures.

-The effects of advertising on society and those targeted are all implicitly underpinned by consideration of whether advertising compromises autonomous choice.
+The effects of advertising on society and those targeted are all implicitly underpinned by the consideration of whether advertising compromises autonomous choice.

-Those arguing for the ethical acceptability of advertising claim either that, because of the commercially competitive context of advertising, the consumer has a choice over what to accept and what to reject.
+Those arguing for the ethical acceptability of advertising claim that, because of the commercially competitive context of advertising, the consumer has a choice over what to accept and what to reject.

 Humans have the cognitive competence and are equipped with the necessary faculties to decide whether to be affected by adverts.
 Those arguing against note, for example, that advertising can make us buy things we do not want or that, as advertising is enmeshed in a capitalist system, it only presents choices based on consumerist-centered reality thus limiting the exposure to non-materialist lifestyles.

-Although the effects of target advertising are mainly focused on those targeted it also has an effect on those not targeted.
+Although the effects of target advertising are mainly focused on those targeted, it can also affect those outside of the target segment.
 Its unintended audiences often view an advertisement targeted at other groups and start forming judgments and decisions regarding the advertisement and even the brand and company behind the advertisement, these judgments may affect future consumer behavior.

 The Network Advertising Initiative conducted a study in 2009 measuring the pricing and effectiveness of targeted advertising.
 It revealed that targeted advertising: